flutter/website/src/docs/cookbook/networking/web-sockets.md

 ## 1. Connect to a WebSocket server

-The [web_socket_channel][] package provides the tools you need to connect to a WebSocket server.
+The [`web_socket_channel`][] package provides the tools you need to connect to a WebSocket server.

 The package provides a `WebSocketChannel` that allows you to both listen for messages from the server and push messages to the server.

-In Flutter, create a `WebSocketChannel` that connects to a server in one line:
+In Flutter, use the following line to create a `WebSocketChannel` that connects to a server:

 <!-- skip -->
 ```dart